 Pin me to your travel Pinterest boards for later

 Becky the Traveller contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
-These commissions’ help to me continue running this site, sharing free advice and tips from my adventures.
 Thanks for reading!

-This post is sponsored by Go Campers.
-All views and opinions are my own.
+This post is sponsored by Go Campers Iceland.
+All views and opinions regarding my experience hiring a campervan in Iceland are my own.